jmorrell/backbone-sorted-collection/README.md

 sorted.setSort('age').reverseSort();
 ```

+### sorted.destroy()

+Remove all ties to the superset and stop updating.
+Will now be garbage
+collected when it falls out of scope.

 ## Events

 `add`, `remove`, `change`, `reset` should fire as you expect.

-`sorted:add` - Trigger when a sort function is set
+`sorted:add` - Fired when a sort function is set

-`sorted:remove` - Trigger when a sort function is removed
+`sorted:remove` - Fired when a sort function is removed

+`sorted:destroy' - Fired when the proxy is destroyed

 ## Installation